 If your task is to get Excel count blank cells in your worksheet, read this article to find 3 ways to accomplish it.
-Learn how to search and select empty cells with the Go to Special option, use Find and Replace to count blanks or enter a formula in Excel 2019 - 2010.
+Learn how to search and select empty cells with the Go to Special option, use Find and Replace to count blanks or enter a formula in Excel.

-In my previous post How to count non-empty cells in Excel, I showed 3 ways to get the number of filled cells in a range.
+In my previous post on how to count non-empty cells in Excel, I showed 3 ways to get the number of filled cells in a range.
 Today, you'll learn how find and count blanks in your table.

 Suppose you supply goods to multiple stores.
 You have a worksheet in Excel with the shops' names and the quantity of items they sold.
 Some cells in the Items sold column are empty.

 You need to make Excel count blank cells in your sheet or find and select them to see how many stores didn't provide the necessary details.
 Doing it manually would take too much time, so feel free to use one of the options I show in this post:

 You can use the standard Excel Find and Replace dialog to count empty cells in your table.
 This tool will display the list with all blanks next to their addresses in your sheet.
 It also lets you navigate to any empty cell by clicking on its link in the list.